Guitar-Sound-Processing/GSP/gsp_daisy/SWDirectives.md

 	GSP_EffectName

-There are two kind of methods required for GSP: processing methods and configuration methods.
+There are two kind of methods required for any GSP effect: processing methods and configuration methods.
 These are presented below.

 ### Processing methods